njlane314/rarexsec-ntuples/README.md

     output.root
 ```

-The training generator records the event identifiers, weights, truth-channel
+The training pool command records the event identifiers, weights, truth-channel
 labels, and CNN-friendly image tensors while retaining the same snapshot layout
 as the main runner.